-The main focus of the International Student Services Office is to help international students adhere to INS regulations, maintain their student visa status and access all the benefits permitted by their student visa; however, a variety of other programs and services have been created to assist you from the moment you land at the airport until the day you graduate and beyond.
+The main focus of the International Student Services Office is to help international students adhere to USCIS regulations, maintain their student visa status and access all the benefits permitted by their student visa.
+However, a variety of other programs and services have been created to assist students from the moment they land at the airport until the day they graduate and beyond.
 The International Student Services Office offers arrival services and orientation programs for international students.
-In addition, information sessions on employment, tax and other immigration issues are offered regularly at both the Kinsley and Paramount offices.
+In addition, information sessions on employment, tax and other cultural adjustment issues are offered regularly at both the Kinsley and Paramount offices.